rocky-linux/documentation/contrib_templates/create_new_user.md

 To delete a user account:

-- Click the vertical elipses for our new user, jdoe, and click **Delete account**
+- Click the vertical ellipsis icon for our new user, jdoe, and click **Delete account**

     ![img](../rocky_linux_images/16.png)